 • Dr. Carol Brown Modifications and Questions Carol will demonstrate numerous modifications that she has used with learners with more severe neurodevelopmental disorders.
 There will also be a time for participants to ask questions regarding implementation of the program.

 • Dr. Carol Brown Brown N-Back Steps Single N-back task (1958) and Dual N-back task (2003) have been used in research as a method to train working memory for many years.
 Some studies have reported near transfer effects but failed to demonstrate far transfer effects confirming that generalization remains elusive.
-Dr. Carol Brown developed an adaptive n-back with six tasks or the “Brown Six N Back” in which learners were asked to associated animals with symbols, vowels with sound, symbols and colors, numbers with symbols and colors, recall images and sequence of US presidents, identify colors, and identify directions of left, right, up, and down.
+Dr. Carol Brown developed an adaptive n-back with six tasks or the “Brown Six N Back” in which learners were asked to associated animals with symbols, vowels with sound, symbols, and colors, numbers with symbols and colors, recall images and sequence of US presidents, identify colors, and identify directions of left, right, up, and down.
 To Brown’s knowledge, there has not been a Six N-back task which utilizes a human mediator requiring the learner to hear auditory instructions, use their hands to write or place a cube while holding a pattern for six categories, and saying what they are doing.
-There are over 40 possible items the learner is retrieving from their long-term memory while using their working memory and regions of the brain which contain vowels, numbers, pictures, sounds, directions, and colors.
+There are over 40 possible items the learner is retrieving from their long-term memory while using their working memory and regions of the brain which contains vowels, numbers, pictures, sounds, directions, and colors.
 If the learners succeeded at a particular level of n, the task was made incrementally more difficult by increasing the size of n to six and even nine.

 Agreement Form for EM Please sign and return.